squinkylabs/SquinkyVCV/docs/sq2.md

 Complete details on each xform are in a separate document: [xforms](./xforms.md)

+We wrote a post with lot of illustrations about XForms on the VCV community site: [here](https://community.vcvrack.com/t/somes-uses-for-the-xform-feature-in-seq).

 ## Grids

 The context menu available by right-clicking in the note grid contains several options for the timing grid.